bshetti/aws-vmworld-2017/README.md

 6. Few steps prior to configuring the new instances:

--Obtain the VPC ID from the terraform state file (look for vpc id in the file).
+    *Obtain the VPC ID from the terraform state file (look for vpc_id in the file - i.e. "vpc-88e58aec").
--Add the line `instance_filters = vpc-id=<value>` to the `hosts/ec2.ini` file.
+    *Add the line `instance_filters = vpc-id=<value>` to the `hosts/ec2.ini` file.
 This allows the env to only see that VPC.
--in `ec2.ini`, change the `cache_path` line to remove the `~/` from the beginning of the path.
+    *in `ec2.ini`, change the `cache_path` line to remove the `~/` from the beginning of the path.
 This will ensure a unique cache for each environment
--in the `ansible.cfg` file, there is a reference to the SSH private key it should use.
+    *in the `ansible.cfg` file, there is a reference to the SSH private key it should use.
 Change this to match the SSH keypair you’re injecting into the instances.

 7. When Terraform is completed, wait a couple of minutes and then run `hosts/ec2.py --refresh-cache` to refresh the dynamic Ansible inventory.